 Payments of tuition, room, board, and fees are due in full before the start of each semester and no later than the Last Payment Date for each official semester or school term to avoid Late Payment Fees.
 In the event that a student registers for classes after the payment deadline date, then payment of tuition and fees is due at time of registration.
 Failure to receive a statement is not an acceptable excuse for not meeting a payment deadline.
 If a student is expecting a billing statement and is unable to view it online at his(her) NEST web site, the student should contact the Creighton Business Office at (402) 280-2707 or by email at our Contact Us form.

-The initial billing statement will include charges for tuition, required fees, student health insurance fee, parking permit fee, yearbook fee, and possible room and board charges.
+The initial billing statement will include charges for tuition, required fees, student health insurance fee, and possible room and board charges.
 It will also include any anticipated University scholarships and financial aid awarded for the semester as of the statement date.
 Refund policies for excess financial aid can be found on the POLICIES page of this web site.
 Please note that any outside scholarship that you may be receiving will not be credited to your student account until the University has received the actual monies from the scholarship foundation.

-Due to the Family Education Rights to Privacy Act (FERPA), we cannot provide financial or billing information to parents or others without the student's authorization.
-Students can grant parents, legal guardians, or other third parties access to view tuition billing statements and to make payments on their behalf by making them an Authorized User.
-Students will need to login to their NEST self service web site to register each individual they wish to grant as an Authorized User.
+Due to the Family Education Rights to Privacy Act (FERPA), the Creighton Business Office cannot discuss or provide financial information to parents or others without the student's authorization.
+Students can grant parents, legal guardians, or other third parties access by making them an Authorized User.
+Students will need to login to their NEST self-service web site to register each individual they wish to grant as an Authorized User.

 The following forms of payment are accepted:

-The cashier windows are open Monday through Friday, 8:00 a.m. to 4:30 p.m. and are located on the first floor of Creighton Hall.
+The cashier windows are open Monday through Friday, from 8 a.m. to 4:30 p.m. and are located on the first floor of Creighton Hall.
 If you happen to come by with payment during non-working hours, you can leave your payment in the metal depository box outside the Business Office door, room #113.

+Creighton has partnered with Nelnet Business Solutions (NBS) to provide online financial services.
 Payments made online are real-time and are posted immediately to the student account.

 PAYMENT OPTIONS AVAILABLE ON-LINE:

 If you are paying by mail, please enclose the top portion of your tuition billing statement with your payment to ensure proper credit to the student account.
 Please include the student NET ID number on your check.
 To avoid costly Late Payment Fees, please mail your payment at least 5-7 days prior to the Last Payment Date to ensure that payment is received on time.

-2500 California Plaza
+780330 California Plaza

-Omaha, NE 68178.
+Omaha, NE 68178-0330